kaifuchenlab/kaifuchenlab.github.io/7.news/index.md

 # <i class="fas fa-feather-alt"></i> Lab log

 **April, 2025:**
-Congratulations to Yang for receiving the NextGen Accelerator Grant Award from the Cell Discovery Network
+Congratulations to Yang for receiving the NextGen Accelerator Award from the Cell Discovery Network

 **April, 2025:**
-Congratulations to Rongbin for receiving the NextGen Accelerator Grant Award from the Cell Discovery Network.
+Congratulations to Rongbin for receiving the NextGen Accelerator Award from the Cell Discovery Network.

 **April, 2025:**
 Congratulations to Kulandai for his new manuscript accepted to Nucleic Acids Research.